eduardosilveiradev/parallax-cli/CONTRIBUTING.md

 - Check if there's an open issue first.
 - Branch off `main`.
-- If you're bored, run the `/commit` command to have Parallax automatically analyze your local diff and write the commit message for you.
+- If you're bored, run the `/commit:pr` command to have Parallax automatically analyze your local diff and push to a PR for you..